Best face primer for mature skin

 What type of primer is best for my skin type?

-Oily skin: When it comes to oily skin, often a mattifying primer is the best choice, as this reduces the shine on the skin before applying your foundation.
-It may help to keep a matte appearance on the skin throughout the day and a face powder for mature skin will also help keep you shine free.
+Oily skin: When it comes to oily skin, often a mattifying primer is the best choice, as this reduces the shine before applying your foundation.
+A face powder for mature skin will also help keep you shine-free.

 Dry skin: When it comes to dry skin, the best primer you could choose is a hydrating, illuminating or moisturising primer.
 These bring moisture back into the skin, meaning your foundation is less likely to become patchy and dry.
 An illuminating primer will give your skin a glowy, dewy finish.

-Combination skin: It's possible for you to mix different primers together for the achieved look, or you may want to apply two different primers to different areas of the face.
+Combination skin: It's possible for you to mix different primers together for the desired look.
+Or, you may want to apply two different primers to different areas of the face.
 For example, a mattifying primer around the area of the forehead, laugh lines and chin.
 An illuminating primer would be great to highlight the cheekbones.

-Sensitive skin: Avoid anything with a strong fragrance.
-Always do a patch test before applying to the face.
+Sensitive skin: Avoid anything with a strong fragrance, and always do a patch test before applying to the face.
 Shop from brands that specialise in sensitive skin, like No7, Clinique, or La Roche-Posay.

-We consulted with Skincare Expert, Alexandra Hayes from Simone Thomas Wellness and Make Up Artist (MUA), Saffron Hughes at FalseEyelashes.co.uk for some answers to our frequently asked questions about the best face primer for mature skin.
+We spoke to skincare expert, Alexandra Hayes from Simone Thomas Wellness and makeup artist (MUA), Saffron Hughes at FalseEyelashes.co.uk about the best face primer for mature skin.

 Is primer good for wrinkles?